PALab/place/WRITING_INTERFACES.md

 moment and explain what's happening in the three messages provided by this template.

 `ToggleActive` is the first one.
-If `ToggleActive` corresponded a normal boolean value, we could simply have written:
+If `ToggleActive` corresponded to a normal boolean value, we could simply have written:

     ToggleSomething -> updateModel SendJson { model | something = not model.something }